Last updated: 07/31/2022

 Capturing the Friedmans essentially tells the story of a normal American family gone horribly wrong, and the legal battle that followed.
 The family became the center of a massive media firestorm after police began investigating Arnold Friedman for charges of child molestation after discovering a large collection of child pornography at his home in Great Neck, New York.
 After initially denying the charges, Arnold Friedman pleaded guilty to sodomy and sexual abuse.
 He died in prison in 2005, leaving a $250,000 life insurance policy to his son Jesse, who left prison in 2001 after serving 13 years for the same crimes as his father.
 Capturing the Friedmans won the Grand Jury Prize at Sundance Film Festival and was nominated for an Academy Award for Best Documentary Feature.

 Despite Friedman’s guilty plea, the film unearths mounting evidence that he may have been wrongly convicted, which led veteran film reviewer Roger Ebert to write that it offered “an instructive lesson about the elusiveness of facts” in the American legal system.
 But despite this evidence, director Andrew Jarecki has caught criticism for keeping his own view of the Friedman debacle out of the film.
 In fact, Friedman’s case was very similar to multiple 1980s sex abuse convictions that were later proven to be false.
 “These spectacular allegations have since been exposed as utterly false,” write lawyers Harvey Silvergate and Carl Takei for Slate Magazine.
-“The convictions lacked physical evidence and relied on children’s testimony obtained by discredited investigative techniques.”
+“The convictions lacked physical evidence and relied on children’s testimony obtained by discredited investigative techniques, highlighting significant flaws in the criminal procedure.”

 Jarecki seems to have gotten the message, and included additional evidence questioning the prosecution of Arnold and Jesse Friedman with the DVD release of the film.